riboflavin/test-framer-sync/compare/otter-ai-vs-granola.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Otter.ai and Granola
 Otter.ai:
 - Pros: Easy to use interface, generous transcription limits, integrates with Zoom & calendar for auto-recording meetings.
 - Cons: Transcription errors with accents or fast speech, only supports English, speaker ID accuracy varies.

 Granola:
 - Pros: Minimal user-friendly app, works on any platform, custom templates for notes, accurate transcription quality.
 - Cons: MacOS only with Windows version pending, limited integrations, lacks multi-user features, basic capabilities due to new product.
-In general, users say that Otter.ai: - Easy to use; intuitive interface and live editing of transcripts​pcmag.com .
-- Strong free plan with generous transcription limits​pcmag.com .
-- Seamless integration with Zoom & calendar for auto-recording meetings​pcmag.com
-..
-However, they also say: - Transcription errors with accents or fast speech (not as accurate as human)​pcmag.com .
-- Only supports English, which is limiting​pcmag.com
-.
-- Speaker ID can be hit-or-miss, requiring manual fixes in notes​g2.com ..
-In general, users say that Granola: - Minimal, user-friendly app – feels like a regular notepad​ddiy.co .
-- No meeting bot needed, works on any platform by listening on device (more discreet).
-- Custom templates for notes yield tailored summaries​ddiy.co .
-- Accurate transcription quality helps fill in details you miss​ddiy.co
-..
-However, they also say: - MacOS only (Windows version in waitlist; no mobile app yet)​deepgram.com ​businessinsider.com
-.
-- Few integrations currently; mostly a standalone tool​ddiy.co .
-- Lacks multi-user features – designed for individual note-taking (you manually share notes after).
-- New product – still adding features, so some capabilities (editing transcripts, etc.) are basic..
 | Feature                           | Otter.ai               | Granola                |
 |-----------------------------------|------------------------|------------------------|
 | Trial/Free Plan                   | ✅ Free plan           | ✅ Free trial (25 meetings) |